ECTS - Introduction to Artificial Intelligence

 Course Assistants

-Course Objectives The objective of this course is to introduce basic concepts in both symbolic and non-symbolic approaches to Artificial Intelligence (AI).
+Course Objectives The objective of this course is to introduce basic concepts in both single, multi agent and swarm intelligence approaches to Artificial Intelligence (AI).

 Course Learning Outcomes The students who succeeded in this course;

-• To understand agent paradigm and its relation to AI.
+• To understand agent, multi-agent and swarm intelligence paradigms and its relation to AI.

 • To practice basic AI technique(s) and algorithms to different problem domains.